-Corporate governance relates to the activities of the Board of Directors (the "Board"), the members of which are elected by and are accountable to the shareholders, and takes into account the role of the individual members of management who are appointed by the Board and who are charged with the day-today management of the Corporation.
+Corporate governance relates to the activities of the Board of Directors (the "Board"), the members of which are elected by and are accountable to the shareholders, and takes into account the role of the individual members of management who are appointed by the Board and who are charged with the day-to-day management of the Corporation.
 National Policy 58-201 Corporate Governance Guidelines ("NP 58-201") establishes corporate governance guidelines which apply to all public companies.
 These guidelines are not intended to be prescriptive but to be used by issuers in developing their own corporate governance practices.
 The Board is committed to sound corporate governance practices, which are both in the interest of its shareholders and contribute to effective and efficient decision making.

-The responsibilities of the Governance and Compensation Committee in respect of corporate governance matters include: reviewing the size and independence of the Board; reviewing the appropriateness of governance practices of the Board; overseeing legal obligations in relation to confidential information; developing and reviewing the powers, charters, mandates, policies, position descriptions and the performance of the Board and its committees; ensuring that the Corporation has adequate policies and procedures to identify and manage the Corporation's principal risks; reviewing, and making recommendations in relation to, relationships among senior management and the Board; reviewing the Board is informed and aware of its duties and responsibilities; reviewing corporate governance disclosure before such disclosure is made to the public; reviewing management reports and ensure compliance with corporate governance policies; reviewing responses to securities laws or stock exchange rules; reviewing potential liability of directors and officers and ensuring that protective measures such as insurance and indemnification are in place; and considering the need for special, new or additional corporate governance policies.
+The responsibilities of the Governance and Compensation Committee in respect of corporate governance matters include: reviewing the size and independence of the Board; reviewing the appropriateness of governance practices of the Board; overseeing legal obligations in relation to confidential information; developing and reviewing the powers, charters, mandates, policies, position descriptions and the performance of the Board and its committees; ensuring that the Corporation has adequate policies and procedures to identify and manage the Corporation's principal risks; reviewing, and making recommendations in relation to, relationships among senior management and the Board; reviewing succession plans and making recommendations to the Board with respect to executive positions; ensuring the Board is informed and aware of its duties and responsibilities; reviewing corporate governance disclosure before such disclosure is made to the public; reviewing management reports and ensure compliance with corporate governance policies; reviewing responses to securities laws or stock exchange rules; reviewing potential liability of directors and officers and ensuring that protective measures such as insurance and indemnification are in place; and considering the need for special, new or additional corporate governance policies.